0xdomyz/dwopt/README.rst

     where score > 0.5
         and cat = 'test'

-In future releases, the package's query construction internals may be based on the `sqlalchemy <https://www.sqlalchemy.org/>`_ pakage's toolkit.
+On future releases, the package's query construction internals may be based on the `sqlalchemy <https://www.sqlalchemy.org/>`_ pakage's toolkit.

 Sql template: Excel-pivot table experience